*Please note that Lecture 4 is unavailable in a higher quality format.

 Let me take n to be a hundred.
-Say n equal a hundred.

 How many operations are we actually doing that we -- And let's suppose there aren't any zeroes, because of course if a matrix has got a lot of zeroes in good places, we don't have to do those operations, and,

 But -- so just think for a moment about the first step.